oobecomau/desktop.gov.au/docs/blueprint/platform.md

 --- | --- | ---
 Restoration tools | Microsoft backup and restoration tools (when no backup product selected) | The organisation will leverage Microsoft Office 365 native tools in the first instance to recover user data, where no third-party backup toolset is deployed.
 Items to Backup | Exchange Online<br>SharePoint Online<br>Microsoft Teams<br>OneDrive for Business<br>Microsoft 365 groups | Backups must cover the Microsoft suite of tools at a minimum.
 Retention Policies | Up to maximum allowable days per Microsoft Office 365 application | For guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.

 Additional RPO, RTO and Retention Periods Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Restoration tools | Third party backup and restoration tools | Agencies should investigate third-party backup tools to backup and restore data on-premises and within the cloud.
+Restoration tools | Third party backup and restoration tools | Organisations should investigate third-party backup tools to backup and restore data on-premises and within the cloud.
 Items to Backup | Exchange Online<br>SharePoint Online<br>Microsoft Teams<br>OneDrive for Business<br>Microsoft 365 groups<br>On-premises Exchange<br>On-premises SharePoint | Backups must cover the Microsoft suite of tools at a minimum.
 Retention Policies | At discretion of organisation | Retention policies for the backups should be determined by the organisation and measured against the business, application, regulatory (including the organisation's records authority) and security requirements.